Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/3. Git-HOL/README.md

 ### 2. Made Changes in the Branch

-I created a new file and committed it to the branch:
+A new file was created and committed to the branch:

 ```bash
 echo "This is a file in the new branch" > branchfile.txt